servicebinding/runtime/README.md

 ## Community, discussion, contribution, and support

-The Service Binding Operator project is a community lead effort.
+The Service Binding Controller project is a community lead effort.
 A bi-weekly [working group call][working-group] is open to the public.
 Discussions occur here on GitHub and on the [#bindings-discuss channel in the Kubernetes Slack][slack].